ARLunan/MockBotC1-Robot/INSTALLATION_MockBOTc1_ROBOT.md

 ### 1.4 Install Create Base Library and driver

-This Turtlebot Create Robot uses an iRobot Roomba 400 or Create 1 Base having a battery, Differerential Drive (2WD) motors controlled from a serial protocol with Subscription to /cmd_vel and  Publishes Odometry data.
+This TurtleTron Create Robot uses an iRobot Roomba 400 or Create 1 Base having a battery, Differerential Drive (2WD) motors controlled from a serial protocol with Subscription to /cmd_vel and  Publishes Odometry data.
 The driver packages are installed from a gthub.com repository, cloned onto a local workspace and colcon build:

 ### Here are all commands on the Raspberry Pi